TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part2-Blazor/024 View Todos Filtering.md

 }
 ```

-In lines 14-18 we get the value of the input field for the completed status.
+In lines 15-19 we get the value of the input field for the completed status.
 We are using a drop-down menu, with the values "all", "true", "false".
-And so, if all is selected, the filter is not applied.
+And so, if `all` is selected, the filter is not applied.
 Otherwise the value is parsed to a boolean.\
 All four fields are nullable, so we can choose to not provide a value, to indicate a specific filter should be ignored.

-Notice also the field `doShowFilters`, which is used to determine whether the filters should be shown or not.
+Notice also the field variable `doShowFilters`, which is used to determine whether the filters should be shown or not.

 ## View
 We must update the view to display the four new required input fields.
 We will make a show/hide functionality using the funnel icons from above.

-Below is shown the first part of the view, but not the table definition.
+Below is shown the first part of the updated view, but the table definition is not shown, as it is not relevant for this.

 ```razor
 @page "/ViewTodos"